I’m sure you’ve been in this situation before.

 Look at it from the client’s perspective.

 Agree with them by admitting culpability.
 Then, do two things.
 First, provide them with a clear explanation and second, remember that humility is a virtue.

 Okay, stop your entire mental process for just a moment.
 I need to make a very important point.
 This is not the time to make excuses.

 Excuses not allowed, period.

-Notice that each of these explanations contain the word we.
 Yes, you are admitting wrong.

 Now serving… humble pie.
 It’s not going to be easy.

 Enough groveling.
 Let’s get into the good stuff.